What Happens to Your Mortgage If a Bank Collapses: Protecting Your Investment in Uncertain Times

 3. Possible Changes to Mortgage Terms

 While the terms of your mortgage contract remain intact, there is a possibility that the servicing transfer may result in some administrative changes.
-For instance, your payment due date or the method of payment may change.
+For instance, your payment due date or the payment method may change.
 However, any significant changes to your mortgage terms, such as interest rate modifications or extending the loan term, would typically require your consent.

 4. Government Intervention and Bailouts